carloskiki/pallas-extras/kes/README.md

 A partial implementation of the [MMM KES paper](MMM-paper.pdf), relevant for Cardano.

-Specifically, this implements the `Sum` construction from the paper with both the normal `Signatore` and the `CompactSignature` variants.
+Specifically, this implements the `Sum` construction from the paper with both the normal `Signature` and the `CompactSignature` variants.
 This is implemented generically over any `Signer` and `Verifier`.

 ## TODOs